 Poor infrastructure and services

-Most of the roads in our villages are dirt roads and you won’t be too happy about them after some heavy rains.
-Also, public transportation might mean just one bus per day going to the nearby city or maybe nothing.
+Most of the roads in our villages are dirt roads and you won’t be too happy about them after some heavy raining or when the snow begins to melt.
+Also, public transportation might mean just one bus per day going to the nearby city…

 In terms of services, don’t expect to have too many shops around, or a pharmacy or hospitals or anything else you might normally find in a city.
-It’s usually one or two small shops and that’s all you get!
+It’s usually one or two small shops with very few products and that’s all you get!

 Alcohol and petty crime

-Since there’s not too much to do in a Romanian village, people there like consider drinking extremely entertaining.
-They make their own wine and moonshine, and they have a of it, which has to be consumed.
+Since there’s not too much to do in a Romanian village, people there consider drinking extremely entertaining.
+They make their own wine and moonshine, and they have a lot of it, which has to be consumed.
+It’s not uncommon for most of the people in the villages (mostly the males) to start drinking heavily each day starting in the afternoon, when their work on the field is done.

 This means that, influenced by alcohol, the villagers might become a bit more violent and it’s indeed the villages where most of Romania’s crimes happens.

 I did show you above the worst parts about living in a Romanian village.
-Although unfortunately all the Cons above can be met in the same village, and I personally believe that in most villages at least some are true, this doesn’t mean that living in a village in Romania is a nightmare.
+Although unfortunately all the Cons above can happen in the same village (and usually do), this doesn’t mean that living in a village in Romania is a nightmare.
+In most cases, it’s not unsafe to live in a village in Romania, but it’s not easy either.

 Hint: start with those closest to the cities, as they are usually a step ahead of the others (but also the least village-y)